dingo-d/wp-pest/README.md

   setup [options] [--] <project-type>

 Arguments:
   project-type                     Select whether you want to setup tests for theme or a plugin.
 Can be "theme" or "plugin"

 Options:
-      --wp-version[=WP-VERSION]  Pass the version of the WordPress you want to test on, if you don't pass the version, the latest will be used. [default: "latest"]
+      --wp-version[=WP-VERSION]    Pass the version of the WordPress you want to test on. [default: "latest"] --plugin-slug[=PLUGIN-SLUG]  If you are setting the plugin tests provide the plugin slug.
-      --skip-wp                  If you pass this argument, only the Pest unit test suite will be created.
   -h, --help                       Display help for the given command.
 When no command is given display help for the list command
   -q, --quiet                      Do not output any message -V, --version                    Display this application version
       --ansi|--no-ansi             Force (or disable --no-ansi) ANSI output -n, --no-interaction             Do not ask any interactive question -v|vv|vvv, --verbose             Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Help:
   This command helps you set up WordPress integration and unit test suite.